RyanKung/ryankung.github.io/src/about.md

 ## Professional Qualification

 * Founding Member of Computational Intelligence Society (IEEE)

-* Certificate for Quantum Mechanics and Quantum Computation (Berkely)
+* Certificate for Quantum Mechanics and Quantum Computation By Berkely University ond Edx

+* Certificate for Machine Learning by Stanford University on Coursera.